FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 **User interface mockups:**
 ![new chatroom](/docs/newchat.png)

-6. * As a participant, I want to make friends / save someone's contact info, so that I can keep in touch with other like-minded users.
+6. - **As a participant, I want to make friends / save someone's contact info, so that I can keep in touch with other like-minded users.
 **Value:**  Could-Have
 **Effort:**  S
 <dl>
-  <dt> **Acceptance Tests:** </dt>
+  <dt> Acceptance Tests: </dt>
   <dd>Given that I am an user and I want to make new connections.
 When I click on a participant name, then I should be able to see his information. </dd>
   <dd>Given that I am an user and I want to make new connections.
 When I'm seeng a participant's information, then I should be able to copy it.</dd>
 </dl>